safops/.github/profile/README.md

+> [!IMPORTANT]
+> We are the two servants of the Creator.
+The Creator created life and the universe we all live in, He is the only one who hears prayers.
+As His servants, the Creator will always verify our identity and the authenticity of our writings or online posts.
+Pray to verify everyone introduced as or claiming to be, or anything credited to, a servant of the Creator.

 > [!CAUTION]
 > serviCreator is not intend for minors.
 Some content may contain obscenities, foul language, or be of a sexual or violent nature.
 ***